// For hospitality technology leaders

 So why isn't it changing anything?

-Hospitality technology leaders are spending more on software — and managing more tools than ever.
-But when AI pilots don't move into production or embed in operations, the ROI never arrives.
+Hospitality tech leaders are spending more than ever on software — but when AI pilots don't reach production or embed in operations, the ROI never arrives.

 This is what “pilot purgatory” looks like in hospitality — and it's more fixable than it seems.